-At the end of Year 9, depending on outcomes from assessments throughout Year 9, students are allocated either Triple Science (GCSE Biology, GCSE Chemistry and GCSE Physics) or Combined Science qualification, which is worth the equivalent of 2 x GCSEs.
+At the end of Year 9, depending on outcomes from assessments throughout Year 9, students are allocated either:

+- Triple Science (GCSE Biology, GCSE Chemistry and GCSE Physics) or - Combined Science qualification, which is worth the equivalent of 2 x GCSEs

 Triple Science and Combined Science are both allocated 6 hours of teaching a week.
-We would advise you that Combined Science is a rigorous qualification covering Physics, Chemistry and Biology and can enable further study of science at A Level if desired.
-The allocation to the Combined or Triple track is based upon our professional judgement on the route that will lead to the best possible outcome for your child at GCSE.
+Combined Science is a rigorous qualification covering Physics, Chemistry and Biology and can enable further study of science at A Level if desired.

+The allocation to the Combined or Triple pathway is based upon our professional judgement on the route that will lead to the best possible outcome for an individual at GCSE.

+Personal Development

+This subject is taught for one hour per week with a curriculum that contains 5 major themes:

+- Health & Wellbeing

+- British Values & Character

+- Futures & Careers

+- Sex & Relationships

+- Community & Citizenship

+A large amount of this content is a statutory requirement to ensure that students are appropriately prepared for life outside of and beyond school.
+Personal Development in Year 10 and 11 also contains compulsory religious education that promotes equality and cultural diversity.
+This subject will not be assessed via public examination.